 Double your dose of culture on the last Friday of the month, when the Museum of Contemporary Art, North Miami hosts free outdoor concerts (Fri 8pm).
 Previous acts have included the lively Batuke Samba Funk, mixing Brazilian rhythms with soul and funk, and the internationally influenced jazz group Carlos Gomez and the Jazz Leaders, blending Cuban Son with traditional jazz.
 Admission to the museum on jazz night is by donation (7–10pm) but North Miami residents, city employees, veterans and children under the age of 12 are always free.

 Even if you’re not nostalgic for locomotives (or count yourself as a Thomas the Tank Engine fan), you’ll agree there’s certain magic surrounding trains.
-You’ll have the opportunity to judge for yourself on the first Saturday of every month (save for March) when admission is free to the Gold Coast Railroad Museum (12450 SW 152nd St, 305-253-0063), a must-see for train enthusiasts.
+You’ll have the opportunity to judge for yourself on the first Saturday of every month (save for March) when admission is free to the Gold Coast Railroad Museum, a must-see for train enthusiasts.
 There are trains to explore, Thomas the Tank Engine tables to play on and model exhibits and rare collection pieces to admire, including “Ferdinand Magellan,” the private railroad car built for President Franklin Roosevelt.